Most vapers are aware that E-Liquid is made from a mixture of flavourings, optional nicotine, propylene glycol (PG), and vegetable glycerin (VG).

-Getting that kind of taste down to bottled perfection is going to be a difficult process.
+Getting that kind of taste down to bottled perfection will be a complex process.

-A vendor might be able to get away with adding just two different flavourings to get a specific flavour.
-Still, the true artisan level blends make use of a veritable cocktail of ingredients to get the taste just right.
+A vendor might get away with adding just two different flavourings to get a specific flavour.
+Still, the authentic artisan-level blends use a veritable cocktail of ingredients to getting the taste just right.

 It’s not a joke when I say that food science is a thing.

-Research actually is being performed in the culinary sciences to narrow down flavours into their chemical components.
+Research is being performed in the culinary sciences to narrow down flavours into their chemical components.

-It’s in these labs where ‘artificial flavourings’ are created and condensed down into vats of bacon flavoured liquid.
+In these labs, ‘artificial flavourings’ are created and condensed down into vats of bacon-flavoured liquid.

-Besides using more, or just more expensive, ingredients in their e-liquids, companies might also market their wares for a specific portion of the population.
+Besides using more or more expensive ingredients in their e-liquids, companies might also market their wares to a specific portion of the population.

 Citing one example, Kind Juice, organic vape liquid is a thing.

-For those of you concerned about synthetic chemicals, some companies develop e-liquids that use non-synthetic flavourings.
+For those concerned about synthetic chemicals, some companies develop e-liquids that use non-synthetic flavourings.

-Another major separation between normal and premium e-juice is the bottles that look the part.
+Another significant separation between regular and premium e-juice is the bottles that look the part.

-It could be part of a gag in the case of Milkman, a line of e-liquid that is packaged in a facsimile of milk bottles, or something more serious like Beard Co.
+It could be part of a gag in the case of Milkman, a line of e-liquid packaged in a facsimile of milk bottles, or something more serious like Beard Co.

-When your company names their e-liquid after a specific number on a list of different beard types, you know that they’re earnest about the quality of their product.
+When your company names their e-liquid after a specific number on a list of different beard types, you know that they’re earnest about the quality of its product.